altocodenl/tagaway/readme.md

 ## Status

 ac;pic is currently under development and has not been launched yet.
-We estimate to have an alpha by 2020.
+We aim to launch it in 2020.

 The author wishes to thank [Browserstack](https://browserstack.com) for providing tools to test cross-browser compatibility.

 ### Todo v0

 - Implement new UI:
-   - Tag.
+   - Pictures.
-   - See.
+   - Picture.
    - Upload.
+   - Manage.
    - Remaining auth views.
-   - Manage.

 ### Todo v1